Say hello to next-gen OpEx

 What is a typical pathway followed in order to hire Valuable Work?

-1) We meet for a free consultation to clarify your
+1) We meet for a free consultation to clarify your situation and what you would like to accomplish.

-2) If step #1 is green, we then send you a statement of
+2) If step #1 is green, we then send you a statement of work for providing what you want and need.
+We do a few iterations together to dial it in and shape it right.

-4) If step #3 is green, we then both sign the statement of
+4) If step #3 is green, we then both sign the statement of work, process the commencement fee payment, and agree on a start date for moving forward.

-Marc Benioff . . . quotations
+Marc Benioff . . . quotes

 “A good leader recognizes the need to see change as their friend, and then have the flexibility to evolve in smart ways with good timing."